parthkadiya734-cloud/delta-demo/README.md

 # delta-demo
-this is deomo for git and github class
+this is deomo for git and github class.